-We serve people in Whatcom, San Juan, Skagit, Island, and Snohomish Counties.
+We serve people in Pierce, Thurston, and South King Counties.

 The Center for Independence was founded in 1981 as an independent living center.
 Our primary funding source is the US Department of Education, through the Rehabilitation Services Administration (RSA).
 We are also supported by individuals and businesses in the communities we serve.

 The Independent Living movement grew from the social activism in other movements, such as the Civil Rights movement and the Women’s movement during the 1950s and 1960s.
 The ideologies of de-institutionalization, equal rights for minorities, and consumer rights, were driving forces in the awakening of the Independent Living movement.
 Some of the basic values of the Independent Living movement are that we celebrate diversity, recognize that the personal is political, encourage peer support, and develop a cross-disability community where we advocate for systemic change.

 Independent Living Philosophy